gking2224/GetCleanDataProject/README.md

 As such, the measurement data consists of many thousands of observations that can be grouped by dataset (training/test), subject (1-30), activity (1-6), with between 36 and 95 observations of the 561 measurement (features) for each combination of these factors.

 The file created contains the mean value of 66 of the total 561 measures, grouped by subject and activity.
+A description of this file can be found in CodeBook.md.

 Overview of source files used
 -----------------------------